Für Elise – Best Video Performances and More

 Für Elise Best Performances on YouTube

-Although ‘best’ can only be subjective, the five selected performances feature renowned classical pianists whose interpretations truly highlight the beauty of Für Elise.
+Although ‘best’ can only be subjective, the five selected performances feature renowned classical pianists whose interpretations, transcended by the wealth of nuances and colors of a grand piano, truly reveal the beauty of Für Elise.

 Lang Lang (Video Clip)